I first learned to practice mindfulness following a stress related breakdown which left me in hospital.

 The best way to learn mindfulness is guided by a professional.
 Learning mindfulness with Sole Philosophy involves an initial assessment to discuss what mindfulness is and what it isn't, so that each participant gets a good idea of what they might expect to benefit from by taking this course and in the long term from daily practice of mindfulness.
 The initial course usually takes 8 weeks to complete, but is only a starter in your mindful journey through life.

 You can join Sophie Jane at one of her sitting groups, where beginners and graduates can join together in a calming space to practice mindfulness.
-Here you will learn more of the 200+ mindful activities to add to the basic training of the 8 week course.
+Here you will learn more of the 12 themes that are enlightened in the basic training of the 8 week course.

 The most difficult part of mindfulness is remembering to do it.
 These free sessions help you to try out Mindfulness for yourself so that you can find out how it will help you before you sign up for an 8 week course to learn more.